Defence School Mentor Program

 Team Building Activities

-Some of the activities they participate in are Team Building Games, Lip-Sync Music Video creation, Photoshoots, morning teas and involvement in external run defence events such as the Walk to Work Day at Garden Island and Welcome to the West in Fremantle.
+Some of the activities previously enjoyed by students include team building games, lip-sync music video creation, photo shoots, morning teas and participation in Department of Defence external events such as the Walk to Work Day at Garden Island and Welcome to the West in Fremantle.
+Participation is not compulsory, but is encouraged.

-If you have any questions, or suggestions for future activities please contact Claire Hunt
+If you have any questions, or suggestions for future activities, please contact Claire Hunt

 Resilience Award